PeterBid/Vivi-Adventure-Game/README.md

 #### Vivi Riding the Bird

-While there are many aspects of the game I can say I am proud of, I am particually proud of creating the function for Vivi to ride on the Bird.
+While there are many aspects of the game I can say I am proud of, I am particularly proud of creating the function for Vivi to ride on the Bird.

-This function combined everything I had previously learnt and ultilised when creating grid, creating Vivi's movement, creating Enemies, using automated movement and creating the Collision function.
+This function combined everything I had previously learnt and utilised when creating grid, creating Vivi's movement, creating Enemies, using automated movement and creating the Collision function.

 ```javascript
  //--Moving Bird + Riding--//